maxsonBraunLab/cutTag-pipeline/README.md

 $./src/make_sample_sheet.py data/raw
 ```

-This will make a samplesheet for the experiment called samplesheet.tsv with contents that might look like the following example:
+This will make a samplesheet for the experiment called samplesheet.tsv in the root of the directory as well as the file `src/deseq2_metadata.csv`, the contents of the samplesheet will be structured like the following example:

 ```
 sample	R1	R2	mark	condition	igg